JiayiGao888/GANS--Image-Generation/README.md

 # Scorpian's GAN-stract art

 ## About
-This Project is for CUNY Tech Prep Hackathon
+### This Project is for CUNY Tech Prep Hackathon.
+GAN-abstract art is a project developed by team scorpian which attempts to make an abstract art.
+The goal is to utilize the model for artists in idea generation when painting.
+Additionally, we wanted to see how a machine can be trained to recognize patterns in seemingly non-seqeuential work like abstract art.

 ## Team: